byui-cit/wdd131/src/block/unit1.md

 ---
-title: Unit One - Introduction - Chat version
+title: Unit One - Introduction
 summary: This Unit will review concepts in HTML and CSS.
 It will also introduce the basics of Javascript to allow us to begin to make our web pages dynamic
 tags: [
 	HTML basics,